 The project’s aim is to produce a propagation prediction tool that uses the new ITU-produced program ITURHFProp, which has been shown to be more accurate than older prediction methods.

 Another aim was to produce something that was new to the web and different from the normal prediction packages.

-It is also possible to depict Reliability and S-Meter output simply by choosing the desired element from the drop-down box.
+Reliability and S-Meter output is available simply by choosing the desired element from the drop-down box.

-There are drop-down boxes for the time and frequency, the starting prediction time will always be the current hour and the frequency will be 3.5MHz.
+There are drop-down boxes for the time and frequency, the starting prediction time will always be the current hour and the frequency will be 14.0MHz.

 You can then easily select a different band or time.

 Point-to-point (P2P) predictions are available from the menu at the top of the page.

 Filling out the form and clicking the Create Prediction button will start the process—a choice of output is available from the menu.

 New innovative features have been used to display the prediction engine output—e.g. hovering the mouse in the plot area shows static data for a particular hour.